It’s time to break down a few of the most pervasive myths around the gig economy.

 At Salo: One of our top accounting consultants was in a full-time role but didn’t feel appreciated for the many hours he was working.
 After starting his first consulting project for Salo, he decided he couldn’t go back to a traditional corporate role.
 Ten years later, he’s been gigging steadily—still loving his consulting projects and working significantly fewer hours than he ever did in the corporate world.

 Benefits for gig workers are on the rise.

 In 2019, California passed a law that required contract workers to get benefits comparable to employees.
 Other similar laws are being proposed in many other states.
 And, consultants that work with firms, like Salo, already get benefits similar to full-time roles in addition to all the perks of gig work.

-At Salo: We treat our consultants like full-time employees, offering benefits like health insurance, 401(k) retirement plans, and paid time off.
+At Salo: We treat our consultants like full-time employees, offering benefits like medical and dental insurance and paid time off.
 Then, there are the added benefits—like the ability to take summers off.
 One of our consultants took a whole year off to take care of his newborn daughter, then jumped back in right where he left off.